harrisonlab/nano_diagnositcs/Comparative_genomics/Powdery_mildew_comparisons.md

 done
 ```

-Trimming sequence alignments using Trim-Al
+Trimming sequence alignments using Trim-Al, this is a tool for removing spurious sequences and poorly aligned regions from multiple sequence alignments.
 ```bash
 Note - automated1 mode is optimised for ML tree reconstruction conda activate trimal